Home

 Method 1: Map the prefix directly inside the formula with SWITCH.

-This is the method used in the solution.
+This direct mapping pattern works well when the code list is short and stable.
 LEFT extracts the two-letter prefix, and SWITCH turns that prefix into a full category name.
-It works well when the code list is short and stable.

 =SWITCH(LEFT(A2,2),"EL","Electronics","HG","Home & Garden","AP","Appliances")